khalido/blog/content/post/PyConAu2018.md

 - takeaways:
   - effort of learning isn't comfy - if feeling comfortable learning its a warning sign
   - don't feel bad about being bad at something

+**my takeaway:** think you can do it, and learn by doing. don't get comfy and don't feel bad about sucking at something.

 ## Lightening talks